tier4/scenario_simulator_v2/docs/design/SystemArchitecture.md

 ```plantuml source="docs/design/uml/whole_architecture.pu"
 ```

-This tool are consists of 3 components. test runner, oepnscenario_interpretor, simulator.
+This tool consists of 3 components, test runner, oepnscenario_interpretor and simulator.

 Each component has these features.

 1. test_runner
-test runner launch autoware and other components in this tools.
+"test_runner" launch Autoware and other components in this tool.
-test runner communicate with openscenario interpretor with ros2 lifecycle.
+"test_runner" communicate with "openscenario_interpretor" with ros2 lifecycle.
 (https://design.ros2.org/articles/node_lifecycle.html)

 1. openscenario_interpretor